Franz Nopcsa von Felső-Szilvás: Life

 But Nopcsa's tenure in the Geological Institute was short-lived, he soon became bored of the sedentary job.
 He went to Europe on a motorcycle journey together with his long-standing Albanian secretary and lover Bajazid Elmaz Doda to study fossils.
 He later returned to Vienna where he ran into financial difficulties again and was distracted in his work.
 To cover his debts, he sold his fossil collection to the Natural History Museum in London.
 Nopcsa struggled with illness, to the extent that he had to give a lecture in a wheelchair in 1928.
 Soon Nopcsa became depressed.
 Finally, in 1933, he fatally shot first his partner, Bayazid Elmas Doda, after having slipped sleeping powder into his tea.
-He then wrote a suicide note, where he states the reason for his actions a nervous breakdown, and shot himself.
+He then wrote a suicide note, where he states the reason for his actions was a nervous breakdown, and shot himself.
 He was cremated at Feuerhalle Simmering in Vienna, and his ashes buried there (Section 3, Ring 3, Group 8, No. 44).
-In his suicide note, he describes his reasons for killing his lover:
+In his suicide note, he describes his reasons for killing his partner:

 Nopcsa left behind a considerable quantity of scientific publications and private diaries.
 The diaries paint a picture of a complex man with great intuition, but without the ability to understand the motives of others.
 His devotion to the cause of the Albanians was in contrast to his sociopathic insensitivity.
 In his diaries he nonchalantly wrote about his bid to become king of Albania:

 During his lifetime Nopcsa wrote a memoir based on diaries and notes from 1897 to 1917.
 Even though he finished the memoir around 1929, it was never published during his lifetime.
 Only in 2001 was it published in German and it was later translated to English in 2014 as Traveler, Scholar, Political Adventurer: A Transylvanian Baron at the Birth of Albanian Independence, edited by Robert Elsie.